 I am an Assistant Professor of Management at the Wharton School of the University of Pennsylvania.
 I study why start-ups succeed or fail to capture entrepreneurial opportunities.
-To address this question, I focus on the organizational design of start-ups―that is, how firms design their organizational structure and control at the early stage of their life cycle and how they adjust these designs to meet the need of their distinct challenges in survival and growth.
+To address this question, I focus on the organizational design of start-ups―that is, how firms design their organizational structure at the early stage of their life cycle and how they adjust these designs to meet the need of their distinct challenges in survival and growth.

 For more information, please feel free to contact me at email@example.com.